sarweiler/a2k6-cart/README.md

 # a2k6-cart

-A cartridge PCB for Atari 2600 for housing a 2732 EPROM and a 74LS04 hex inverter IC.
+A cartridge PCB for the Atari 2600 for housing a 2732 EPROM and a 74LS04 hex inverter IC.

 ![a2k6 pcb back](images/pcb-back.jpg)